YOU CAN MAKE A POSITIVE ENVIRONMENTAL IMPACT EVEN WHEN CLEANING YOUR HOME – DIY HOME CLEANING SOLUTIONS

 DIY (Do It Yourself), or Natural Cleaning Alternatives

 One of the best reasons for exploring your own creations of DIY cleaning products is that the whole family could get involved.
 You can safely create your own cleaning products with your children and grandchildren.
-There is no danger of toxicity in the ingredients and it will be a teaching opportunity, to show them how they can take some responsibility for and care of the environment.
+There is no danger of toxicity in the ingredients, and it will be a teaching opportunity to show them how they can take some responsibility for and care for the environment.
 The greatest part of this activity is that they might actually help you clean!

 - Baking Soda